 - Dream Apocalypse: "You're my son and I'll always love you...
 But I don't think you're real."
 And once you wake up, all those you loved who were not real will be gone, of course.

-- In both versions, it's implied at the end that Mongul is perfectly content with the fantasy of bloody conquest the Black Mercy is giving him.
+- Evil Cannot Comprehend Good: In both versions, it's implied at the end that Mongul is perfectly content with the fantasy of bloody conquest the Black Mercy is giving him.
 Whereas Superman is able to break free because, being a hero, he was able to comprehend something wrong with the fantasy he was given.
 In the animated version, Mongul even goes as far as to speculate that Superman is living out a fantasy of conquest.